lulu-bbg/emotion_hand-detection/README.md

 ## Running this project

 1. Chose the emotions you want to represent.
 Each should have a different facial and hand gesture.
-2. Take at least 150 images for each emotion and label each based on the emotion and a number.
+2. Take ==at least== 150 images for each emotion and label each based on the emotion and a number.
 Ex mad1, mad2, mad3, etc.
 3. On visual studio code go to `jetson-inference/python/training/classification/models` and make a folder labeled emotions.
 4. Inside the emotions folder make three folders labeled train, test, and val alongside a file named labels.txt.
-5. labels.txt should have an alphabetical list with the emotions chosen.
+5. labels.txt should have an ==alphabetical== list with the emotions chosen.
 6. The train, test, and val folders should each have a folder named after each emotion.
 Ex mad, sad, happy, etc.
 7. These emotion folders should each have 10% of the images for their designated emotion in test and val, while the other 80% is in train.
 (This can be done through FileZilla.)
 8. Then go back to `jetson-inference` and into `./docker/run.sh`, this will allow you to start a new container, execute a command the docker, and pull an image if needed. (which we do need)